nabilweq/Gramoday-Task/README.md

 }
 ```

-The `status` attribute contains a message `success` if the request was successful or the message is `error` if an error occur.
+The `status` attribute contains a message 'success' if the request was successful or the message is 'error' if an error occur.

 The `reportID` contain the Id of the report created, if an occur it is `message` containing the error message.